rafael-santiago/zacarias/doc/BUILD.md

 You can find the related ``Xorg`` tarballs at: <https://www.x.org/releases/individual/lib> and
 <https://xcb.freedesktop.org/dist>.

+Maybe your unix-like system will also need to install dev packages of X11 try to ask your package manager to install the following packages: ``libx11-dev`` and ``libxtst-dev``.

 Anyway, if you do not mind about library hooking, you can use shared linking by passing ``--disable-static`` to ``Hefesto`` as follows: